pallets-eco/flask-openid/docs/index.rst

 just came from (:meth:`~OpenID.get_next_url` can do that for us).
 When the data is submitted we get the openid the user entered and try to login with that information.
-Additionally we ask the openid provider for email, nickname and the user's full name.
+Additionally we ask the openid provider for email, nickname and the user's full name, where we declare full name as optional.
 If that information is available, we can use it to simplify the account creation process in our application.

 The template also needs the URL we want to return to, because it has to forward that information in the form.
 If an error happened,